 The tentative WDRs state “French and Rogers Creek fractures traverse the northern half of the site (Attachment B).”
-This should be corrected to “French and Rogers Creek fractures traverse the northern half of the site (Attachment B).”
+This should be corrected to “The Rogers Creek fracture traverses the northern half of the site (Attachment B).”

 WB Response:

 Comment accepted.
 The text has been modified as proposed.